ingarbi/ingarbi/README.md

 # Hi there, I'm Arby 👋

-## I'm a backend-developer !
+## I'm a developer !

-- 🌱 I’m currently learning everything, especially React and Django🤣
+- 🌱 I’m currently learning and learning
-- 👯 I’m looking to collaborate with other developers, hire me!
+- 👯 I’m ready to collaborate with other developers!
-- 🥅 2023 Goals: find a job in good company and sharpen React and Django.
+- 🥅 2023 Goals: sharpen knowledges daily.

 ## Connect with me:
 ### Personal webportfolio https://rbdev.tech/